 Day 7: friday - Hike in the samaria valley

 The Cocora Valley might be famous for its giant Wax Palms - Colombia’s national tree - but Samaria is home to three-times as many of these nearly 200-feet tall trees and sees a fraction of the tourists.
 You will enjoy a guided hike through the woods of the valley, seeing the hundreds of Wax Palms in their natural, forest habitat and even getting to see seedlings.
 It’s remarkable to see how something so tiny can grow into such a mighty tree.
 We’ll learn all about the trees from our local guide, who runs a conservation project aimed at protecting and saving this endangered species.
 We’ll return to town mid-afternoon with free time and a menu of options and local activities that you can enjoy.

 Day 8: saturday - MEDELLIN & Farewell Dinner

-After an early breakfast we’ll transport back to Pereira’s airport, taking the short flight back to Medellín.
-The day is yours for R&R, shopping, and exploring this amazing city one last time.
-We’ll reconvene for our final group dinner and farewell at a spectacular restaurant located inside a beautiful house in the El Poblado neighborhood with contemporary cuisine based on local ingredients and flavors with creative, modern dishes.
+After an early breakfast we’ll head back by van to Medellín.
+The afternoon is yours for R&R, shopping, and exploring this amazing city one last time.
+We’ll reconvene for our final group dinner and farewell at a spectacular restaurant with contemporary cuisine based on local ingredients and flavors with creative, modern dishes.